paulwizviz/learn-go/README.md

 ## Disclaimer

-The content in this project is intended for educational purpose only.
-It is constantly updated, items my be removed, and modified without warning.
+The content in this project is intended for educational purposes only.
+It is constantly updated, items may be removed, and modified without warning.

 ## Licence